programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 There is _some_ reason to think that embeddings are more robust to ‘noise’ from, for example, stop words so some of the standard cleaning steps may be less important; however, we have not yet found a clear or careful investigation of the impact that *each* of these steps has in isolation or in combination.
 Regardless, the output of cleaning is a numerical representation of a text in which out-of-vocabulary terms are represented by `-1` and are dropped from the subsequent analysis.

-## The Term Co-occurence Matrix
+## The Term Co-occurrence Matrix

-The Term *Co*-occurence Matrix (TCM) is how we unlock the *context* in a corpus.
+The Term *Co*-occurrence Matrix (TCM) is how we unlock the *context* in a corpus.
 The TCM is simply a table—a very *big* table, as we’ll see in a moment—in which we record the results of scanning the corpus word-by-word while noting down the terms that come immediately before and/or after.
 Conceptually, every time we see the word ‘hat’ following the word ‘cat’, we can add 1 to the ‘cat/hat’ cell in the TCM and so, when the scan is complete, simply by looking across the ‘cat’ row we can see that ‘cat/hat’ cropped up 27 times but ‘cat/dark_matter’ was not seen at all.

 We now need to be a little more precise about what we mean by ‘context’.
-Word embedding algorithms use a ‘window’ around the target word that we’re interested in: if it the window only shows terms that *follow* the target then we are in the realm of predictive applications like the ones that prompt you with “or Madam” as soon as you’ve written “Dear Sir”.
+Word embedding algorithms use a ‘window’ around the target word that we’re interested in: if the window only shows terms that *follow* the target then we are in the realm of predictive applications like the ones that prompt you with “or Madam” as soon as you’ve written “Dear Sir”.
 If the window only shows words that preceded the target then we are in the realm of corrective applications like the ones that correct “meat” to “meet” when you add a “you” afterwards.

 We’re not interested in predicting or correcting terms, we’re interested in how those words are used in Titles and Abstracts to create distinctive disciplinary vocabularies.
 We therefore employ a *symmetric* window of size four (so four words before and four words after the target).
 For completeness, we should also note that the window can be ‘weighted’—meaning that adjacent terms within the window ‘count’ for more than distant terms within the window—but we’ve used an ‘unweighted’ approach.